gastondana627/kaggle-cli/README.md

 ![Vercel](https://img.shields.io/badge/Deployed_on-Vercel-black?style=flat&logo=vercel)
 ![Python](https://img.shields.io/badge/Python-3.10+-3776AB?style=flat&logo=python)

-A fully automated, end-to-end CI/CD pipeline and Next.js dashboard built to extract, process, and visualize multimodal AI performance data from Kaggle.
+A high-fidelity benchmarking engine designed to bridge the gap between "Black Box" benchmark UI and raw model telemetry.
+This pipeline extracts, validates, and visualizes multimodal performance data from SOTA reasoning models.

 ---

 ## 🧠 The Benchmark: The "Pencil Physics" Anomaly

-This project tracks state-of-the-art (SOTA) multimodal reasoning engines against a strict mechanical constraint test.
-Generative AI often excels at atmospheric beauty but fails at rigid spatial reasoning.

-**"Pencil Man"** acts as an adversarial prompt, testing a model's ability to map a chaotic, minimalist entity into a highly rendered environment while strictly adhering to the laws of physics and structural integrity.
+This project tracks state-of-the-art (SOTA) multimodal reasoning engines against the "Pencil Physics" mechanical constraint test.
+"Pencil Man" acts as an adversarial prompt, testing a model's ability to maintain conceptual identity within a chaotic environment while strictly adhering to the laws of physics.

-Because fully autonomous agentic evaluation often misses the nuances of visual logic, this benchmark heavily relies on Human-in-the-loop (HITL) workflows and manual direction to validate true multimodal comprehension.
-It separates basic "pretty picture generators" from spatially aware reasoning engines.

 ---

-## ⚙️ Architecture & MLOps Pipeline
+## ⚙️ Architecture & Data Integrity

-Kaggle currently lacks a native API for extracting deep, tab-specific model comparison telemetry (Input Tokens, Output Tokens, Execution Time).
-To solve this, this repository implements a custom extraction architecture:
+Kaggle lacks a native telemetry API for deep comparison metrics.
+This repository solves that using a custom extraction layer:

-1. **Headless Telemetry Extraction (`scraper.py`):** An asynchronous Playwright Python bot navigates the Kaggle DOM.
-It utilizes targeted string-slicing logic to bypass React state-caching quirks, strictly isolating the active-tab telemetry for high-fidelity data extraction.
-2. **Data Transformation:** The bot auto-compiles the scraped data into structured JSON and CSV artifacts, ensuring accurate separation of Input and Output tokens.
-3. **Continuous Deployment:** Pushing changes to the telemetry datasets automatically triggers a strict type-checked Vercel build.
+1. **Autonomous Telemetry Extraction (`scraper.py`):** Uses an asynchronous Playwright engine with a 0.5s polling loop to bypass DOM race conditions.
+It specifically isolates "Payload-Latency" (the time to process inference) vs. "Header-Latency" (the time to load the UI).
+2. **Data Reconciliation:** Results are cross-audited against official benchmark logs to account for discrepancies where UI-reported data may be incomplete.
+3. **Verified Source of Truth:** All metrics are committed to the repository, ensuring the dashboard displays audited, high-fidelity performance data.
-4. **Dark Space UI (`DashboardClient.tsx`):** A custom Next.js frontend visualizes the data matrix, mapping performance scores against normalized estimated compute costs to identify the most efficient reasoning engines.
+4. **Performance Dashboard (`DashboardClient.tsx`):** A custom Next.js matrix mapping performance scores against normalized compute costs.

 ---